 The detailed record will let you know if the items are checked in or not and the due date if it is currently checked out.
 There will also be more publication details, which can also help you create a proper citation.
 It is important to note that the detailed record will clearly label all the information, such as the call number and location, which tells you where in the library the item is located and in which collection.
 There will also be a list of subject headings, a table of contents, or abstract that can give you more information if the item is useful to you.

-The Call Numbers are important, since they are essentially the address of where books are in the library.
-However, all books usually have call numbers, even if the library is virtual, such as in an ebook collection.
-This is a way of grouping books on similar topics together so you can find similar books while browsing the shelves.
-You can do the same thing with ebooks too.
+Call Numbers are important, since they are essentially the address of where books are located in libraries.
+Nonfiction library books are organized by subject, meaning that books on the same subject are grouped together on the shelves.
+This is very helpful if you are browsing the shelves.
+You can do the same thing with ebooks, too.
 It's in a slightly different place, but in the Catalog, you can find the call number for an ebook in the detailed record, under the LOC Classification, which is short for the Library of Congress Classification System, which is talked about more in the section titled Finding Books in the Library.